Fixing Your NES

+- Replace the 72-pin connector with a new one.
+This is certainly the quickest and easiest fix for the problems caused by this part.
+If you choose to go this route, it's not hard to obtain one of these from numerous online retailers.
+These are all over the place on sites like Amazon.com and eBay, and they don't cost that much.
+The regular ones are usually in the neighborhood of $7–$8.
+You will see some higher-priced gold pin versions out there as well.
 Yes, gold is a better conductor of electricity, but the cheaper non-gold ones will also get the job done just fine.
 The most important thing is having a pin connector in your system that is clean and without bent pins, no matter what metal it is.
-I recommend taking a good look at your system's original pin connector once you've removed it, and if it looks like it has bent pins rather than just oxidation, you're probably better off not trying option 2 and just buying a replacement.
-If it has bent pins it's probably not going to work no matter how well you clean it.
-Bending those pins back into line can be quite difficult if not impossible, and may be more trouble than it's worth.
+I recommend taking a good look at your system's original pin connector once you've removed it.
+If it looks like it has bent pins rather than just oxidation, you're probably better off not trying option 2 and just buying a replacement.
+If it has bent pins, it's probably not going to work, no matter how well you clean it.
+Bending those pins back into line can be quite difficult, if not impossible, and maybe more trouble than it's worth.

-2) The other option is to clean the original pin connector with metal polish.
+- The other option is to clean the original pin connector with metal polish.
 Contrary to what many people think, you don't have to replace your system's original pin connector if oxidation is the only thing wrong with it.
-Just like your NES games and the system's motherboard contacts, metal polish can be used on the pin connector to eat away the effects of oxidation.
+Just like your NES games and the system's motherboard contacts, the metal polish can be used on the pin connector to eat away the effects of oxidation.
 It's really almost invisible on most pin connectors, but it is there, so you want to clean it if you're determined to stick with your original.
 If you don't mind spending a little time and effort, this way is certainly cheaper than buying a new one, although it requires a little more work.

 If you do decide to clean your original pin connector, you may want to try these techniques because I've found that they work pretty well.
-The first involves using an ordinary razorblade and some small, clean white pieces of cloth.
-Fold the razorblade inside a small piece of cloth and put some metal polish between either set of pins on the connector.
-Then gently push the swaddled razorblade down in-between the two rows of pins and begin to drag it back-and-forth through the channel.
+The first involves using an ordinary razor blade and some small, clean white pieces of cloth.
+Fold the razor blade inside a small piece of cloth and put some metal polish between either set of pins on the connector.
+Then gently push the swaddled razorblade down in between the two rows of pins and begin to drag it back and forth through the channel.

-Try to go in a straight line up-and-down the channel as you push and pull the blade between the rows of pins, because you don't want to exert too much pressure toward either side and accidentally bend any pins out of line.
+Try to go in a straight line up-and-down the channel as you push and pull the blade between the rows of pins because you don't want to exert too much pressure toward either side and accidentally bend any pins out of line.
 As the cloth gently brushes the pins with the metal polish, it will remove the oxidation on them.
 When you pull the cloth up, you should notice black, gray, or green streaks on it from where oxidation has been removed.

 You might also want to use some Q-tips and gently rub metal polish across the tops of those rows of pins or wipe them with your cloth.
 Buff them with a clean cloth using the razorblade method to finish up.
 Don't forget that you actually need to clean two sets of pins here: the row that connects the pin connector to the motherboard and the one that connects the game cartridge to the pin connector.
 Once you've cleaned both those rows of pins, put the pin connector into the cartridge loading mechanism and re-attach the pin connector to the cleaned contacts on your NES's motherboard.

-Step 4.
-Reassemble Your NES and Test It
+4. Reassemble Your NES and Test It

-- At this point, I recommend NOT screwing the whole system back together because just in case the NES doesn't work, it's a pain to have to uncscrew the whole system again to fix the problem.
+- At this point, I recommend not screwing the whole system back together because just in case the NES doesn't work, it's a pain to have to unscrew the whole system again to fix the problem.
 Just put the screws in a little cup or something and set them off to the side for a minute.

 - If your game works, then congratulations!
-You've just restored your NES and you can look forward to years of flawless play from your like-new system.
+You've just restored your NES, and you can look forward to years of flawless play from your like-new system.
 Go put the top metal shield on over the motherboard, screw it down, and put any other screws back where they belong.

 In case it doesn't work, don't panic.
 It's not necessarily the NES causing the problem.
-Some games can just be really stubborn about starting up even when their contacts look all polished and shiny.
-Most of the time all they will need is a bit more cleaning to make them work.
+Some games can just be really stubborn about starting up, even when their contacts look all polished and shiny.
+Most of the time, all they will need is a bit more cleaning to make them work.
 Try several cleaned games to see if any of them work.
 If all your cleaned games refuse to play, there are a few things that could be causing the problem:

-*Important tip: For the optimal results, it is always best to clean your NES games before putting them into the system's new 72-pin connector.
+*Important tip: For optimal results, it is always best to clean your NES games before putting them into the system's new 72-pin connector.
 If your NES games are heavily oxidized, they still may not play even with a brand-new or cleaned pin connector in your NES, and dirty games can transfer oxidation to the pin connector and vice versa.
 Therefore, it's a good idea to clean all your NES games and replace or clean your NES's pin connector at the same time to minimize future problems.